5 Things to Know About the iPadOS 14.4.2 Update

 If you run into a problem, take a look at our fixes for the most common iPadOS 14 software issues.
 We’ve also released tips that will help you improve performance and tips that should help you improve your iPad’s battery life.

-If you can’t stand iPadOS 14.4.2 update’s performance on your iPad, you can try downgrading your device’s software in an attempt to improve performance.
+If you can’t stand iPadOS 14.4.2 update’s performance on your iPad, note that you can’t downgrade your device’s software in an attempt to improve performance.

-Apple is signing on iPadOS 14.4.1 which means you can move your iPad back to the previous version of iPadOS 14.
-You can’t move back to anything older than iPadOS 14.4.
+Apple has stopped signing on iPadOS 14.4.1 which means you can’t move your iPad back to the previous version of iPadOS 14.
+You can’t move back to anything older than iPadOS 14.4 either.

 iPadOS 14.4.2 Update: What’s New